-Trinity Evangelical Lutheran Church, Creston & Mount Ayr, Iowa;
+Trinity Evangelical Lutheran Church, Creston & Mount Ayr;

 Grace and peace to you from our Lord and Savior, Jesus Christ.

 Isn’t this nice, the bright white color here at the front of church.
 Rather reminds you of Easter does it not?
 But, it’s not Easter.
 In fact, this Wednesday is Ash Wednesday.
 Ash Wednesday starts the season of the church year we call Lent.
 At our Ash Wednesday service you can receive ashes on your forehead.
 Those ashes set the mood for all of the next 40 days.
 When you get that little black cross you will hear the words “Remember that you are dust, and to dust you shall return.”
 It’s to help us to remember that because of sin, death is in our future.
 That in turn reminds us how much we need a Savior.
 We call that having a penitent or repentant attitude; looking at ourselves and seeing sin, then looking at Jesus and seeing Him as Savior.
 Lent is a penitential season.
 That is why we leave flowers out of the sanctuary, drape the altar in dark colors, and skip singing alleluias.
 We might rather skip the somber tones, but it is good way to keep in mind who we are and what we really need.

 Ah, but all that is a few days away, right now the altar is white, we’re singing bright songs and looking at Jesus shining as bright as the sun.
 Today is the day we talk about the Transfiguration of Jesus.
 It is good to be here, just as the hymn said.
 It is good to be here where everything is bright and shiny, and there is not any of that dark talk about our sin and death and punishment.